andrew/ultimate-awesome/README.md

 - [awesome-circom](https://github.com/iamsahu/awesome-circom) - A curated list of awesome resources for learning and programming with Circom.
 - [awesome-geometry-dash](https://github.com/iAndyHD3/awesome-geometry-dash) - A curated list of awesome Geometry Dash mods, libraries, frameworks, resources and more.
 - [awesome-powershell-universal](https://github.com/ironmansoftware/awesome-powershell-universal) - A curated list of awesome PowerShell Universal resources.  .
-- [awesome-unity-packages](https://github.com/jeffreylanters/awesome-unity-packages) - A frequently updated, hand-picked and curated list of delightful and awesome open-source Unity Packages.
 - [awesome-ray](https://github.com/JiahaoYao/awesome-ray) - Ray - A curated list of resources:
 - [awesome_adversarial_transferability](https://github.com/JindongGu/awesome_adversarial_transferability) - A curated list of papers for the transferability of adversarial examples.
 - [awesome-vim-llm-plugins](https://github.com/jkitching/awesome-vim-llm-plugins) - An exhaustive list of vim plugins which make use of Large Language Models.